phoenix16/Route/README.md

 Sample usage:

 Imagine you are looking for parking in downtown San Francisco.
-Touching the fingerprint sensor on your phone will route you to the nearest parking lot.
+Instead of looking for a parking lot on Google maps while driving distractedly, you could instead touch the fingerprint sensor on your phone to route to the nearest parking lot.

 Associate each enrolled fingerprint with a destination.
 For example,
   - finger 1 to route home